Prospects for cosmological constraints using gravitational wave memory: Cosmological GW memory

-where dot refers to the retarded time $\tilde{u}=\eta-r$ and $\mu, p$ refer to the energy density and pressure of the cosmological fluid.
-This is the second key expression of this work regarding which we want to discuss the following points.
-First, unlike Minkowski, $\phi$ contributes to the subleading terms.
-Due to homogeneity and isotropic nature of the FLRW, $\Theta, \mu$, and $p$ do not have any radial dependence.
-Hence, asymptotic (large $r$) behavior of the GW memory in FLRW is different from Minkowski as the LRS scalars governing their evolution have different fall-offs.
-Thus, in FLRW, $\Sigma_{ab}$ \emph{does not} have $\mathcal{O}(1/r)$ fall-off.
-This feature is unique from our analysis.
+where dot refers to the retarded time $\tilde{x}_-=\eta-r$ and $\overline{\mu}, \overline{p}$ refer to the energy density and pressure of the cosmological fluid.
+This is the second key expression of this work, regarding which we want to discuss the following points.
+First, the above equations resemble tensor perturbations in FLRW~\cite{1997-Dunsby.Bassett.Ellis-CQG}, except for the source term in the RHS.
+In cosmology, the tensor perturbations do not have any source and freely propagate.
+With GW memory, however, we have a primary GW source that produces observable effects in audio frequency.

-Second, this can be understood from the Lagrangian and Eulerian viewpoint in fluid mechanics.
-The asymptotic static observers in Minkowski spacetime correspond to Eulerian observers, while, the comoving observers in FLRW spacetime are Lagrangian.
-Hence, unlike in Minkowski spacetime, we do not have to transform the above expression to Eulerian observers~\cite{2023-Jana.Shanki-PRD}.
-This was missed in the earlier works on memory in cosmological settings.
-Since cosmological memory of the comoving observers do not have $\mathcal{O}(1/r)$ fall-off, this provides unique opportunity to have observable consequences.
+Second, unlike Minkowski, $\overline{\phi}$ contributes to the subleading terms.
+Due to the homogeneity and isotropic nature of the FLRW, $\overline{\Theta}, \overline{\mu}$, and $\overline{p}$ do not have any radial dependence.
+Hence, the asymptotic (large $r$) behavior of the GW memory in FLRW is different from Minkowski, as the LRS scalars governing their evolution have different fall-offs. {Lastly, since FLRW only admits comoving observers as mentioned earlier, we do not need to transform the above expression to Eulerian observers~\cite{2023-Jana.Shanki-PRD}.} This was missed in the earlier works on memory in cosmological settings~\cite{Chu:2016,Tolish_Wald_cosmology:2016,Bieri_cosmology:2017,2022-Jokela.Sarkkinen-PRD}.
+As mentioned earlier, primary GWs generate successive GWs.
+Since the 2-D surface in FLRW is comoving, the amplitude of the successive waves at each surface will be non-zero.
+Although the successive waves are weaker, as they travel cosmological distances unabated, their integrated effect is significant.

-To understand the consequence, we consider an incoming (plus polarization) GW burst produced due to hyperbolic scattering between two stars at time $\eta_0$, and after traversing through the Universe reaches us at $\eta = \eta_1$.
-Since we are interested in the time evolution of the amplification factor, keeping $r$ fixed, rewriting $\tilde{u}$ in-terms of $\eta$, Eq. \eqref{eq:master_FLRW} reduces to:
+To quantify this, we consider sharply localized sources \eqref{eq:PrimaryGWProfile} generating primary GWs.
+Since we are interested in the time evolution of $\Sigma_{ab}$, keeping $r$ fixed, rewriting $\tilde{u}$ in-terms of $\eta$, Eq. \eqref{eq:master_FLRW} leads to: